-In this paper, I will argue that the presence of artificial dwellings that people inhabit is dependent upon the degree of food storage in any human economy — extractive, productive or a combination of both.
-I will show, following Binford (2001), that among fisher-hunter-gatherers latitude is a reliable guide to the presence of food storage and therefore houses.
-I will also argue that the timing late in deep history for the appearance of storage and dwellings depended not only on the intensified use of resources that could be stored and therefore defended, but also through creating dwellings that were, from the outset, gendered spaces.
+In this paper, I argue that the presence of artificial dwellings is dependent upon the degree of food storage in any human economy — extractive, productive or a combination of both.
+I show, following Binford (2001), that among fisher-hunter-gatherers latitude is a reliable guide to the presence of food storage and therefore houses.
+That storage and dwellings appeared late in deep history depended not only on the intensified use of storable and therefore defendable resources, but also on creating dwellings that were, from the outset, gendered spaces.
 These developments followed the break from the ancestral socioecology of hominins when males began to control resources and hence the distribution of females within places and across landscapes (Foley & Gamble 2009, fig. 1).

-From a different perspective, Engels (1884 [1902], 70) proposed that a major revolution in history came with the ‘downfall of maternal law’, leading to the ‘historic defeat of the female sex’.
+From a different perspective, Engels (1884 [1902], 70) proposed the ‘downfall of maternal law’ as a major revolution in history, leading to the ‘historic defeat of the female sex’.
 When this happened ‘men seized the reins also in the house, the women were stripped of their dignity, enslaved, tools of men’s lust and mere machines for the generation of children’ (Engels 1884 [1902], 70).
 Engels stated that the patriarchy ‘belongs entirely to prehistoric times’ (Engels 1884 [1902], 69), by which he meant the move to agriculture and settled life.
 His revolution has fallen out of favour (Knight 2008; Graeber & Wengrow 2021).
 But not his belief, championed by Childe (1951) and later Renfrew (1996), that the major tipping point in human social and cultural evolution hinges on the Neolithic.
-My theme in this paper is to argue, using three containers — hearths, dwellings, and stores — that the transformation of gendered power relations occurred in small domestic settings during the later phases of the Palaeolithic.
+In this paper, I use three containers — hearths, dwellings, and stores — to argue that the transformation of gendered power relations occurred in small domestic settings during the later phases of the Palaeolithic.

 Central to my argument is the increasing role that containers played during the long timespans of deep history (Gamble 2007, fig. 9.1; Shryock & Smail 2018; Nieuwenhuyse et al. 2023).
 Containers take many forms, among them dwellings, storage pits, boxes, bags, clothes, and masks, which provide many practical solutions to living.
-Containers keep people safe and warm.
-They preserve food by protecting it from decay, predators and other humans.
-Containers also change a hominin’s appearance, allowing multiple, porous identities to be put on and taken off (Gamble 2023b).
+Containers keep people safe and warm and protect food.
+Containers also change a hominin’s appearance, allowing multiple, porous identities to be put on and taken off (Gamble 2023a).
 But above all, containers are a way of thinking with, and through, objects (Malafouris 2013) that arises from our 4E cognition (Newen et al. 2018), that is embodied, embedded, enacted, and extended.
 Containers are ubiquitous.
 They are both a material and linguistic metaphor which we live by (Johnson 2017) and where, as Ingold (2015, 41) observes, ‘[the] experience of containment influences our thinking about what it means to inhabit a world to an extent that even psychologists and philosophers, who are tasked with the investigation of such matters, are ill-prepared to recognise’.

-Containers provide the material scaffolding that allows us to conceptualise many things: ontology, identity, kinship, history, and religion (Day 2004), or any aspect of culture that can be boxed up, classified and metaphorically referred back to the sensations arising from a 4E cognition (Gamble 2023a).
+Containers provide the material scaffolding that allows us to conceptualise many things: ontology, identity, kinship, history, and religion (Day 2004), or any aspect of culture that can be boxed up, classified and metaphorically referred back to the sensations arising from a 4E cognition (Gamble 2023b).
 My proposition is that using three commonplace artificial containers — hearths, dwellings, and stores — as scaffolding allows us to contemplate the 4E cognitive concept of gendered artificial spaces in deep history.